Mesoscale simulation model for odd fluids: Introduction

-\emph{Introduction.}--In common fluids, transport coefficient tensor, that relates fluxes to drivings, is symmetric (even) under time reversal, which is required by Onsager reciprocal relations~\cite{NET}.
+In common fluids, transport coefficient tensor, that relates fluxes to drivings, is symmetric (even) under time reversal, which is required by Onsager reciprocal relations~\cite{NET}.
 However, when time-reversal and parity symmetries of a fluid are broken, its transport coefficient tensor is predicted to contain additional antisymmetric part that are odd under time reversal.
-The odd transport coefficients have been extensively studied across many scales, such as the appearance of odd viscosity in electron Hall fluids~\cite{Avron1995,Hoyos2012,Bandurin2019,Holder2019}, odd viscosity and thermal conductivity in polyatomic gases under a magnetic field~\cite{PolyGas,PolyGas2}, odd diffusivity in charged particles in a magnetic field~\cite{Bonella2017,Abdoli_2020,Sharma2022}, and odd viscosity and diffusivity in chiral active fluids~\cite{ActiveColloidal,OddEffects1,Vitelli_Fluhydro,Banerjee2017-fe,Vitelli_OddIdealGas,Markovich2021,Hargus2021,Vega_Reyes2022-vg}.
-The odd transport coefficients can produce transverse fluxes under longitudinal drivings and give rise to many intriguing phenomena unattainable in common fluids~\cite{OddEffects1,OddEffects2,OddEffects3,OddEffects4,OddEffects5,Ding2024,Reichhardt_2022,Vitelli_Fluhydro,Komura2021}.
+Launched six decades ago, the research on odd fluids has now evolved into a field of broad interest.
+The study of odd fluids encompasses a wide spectrum, spanning from classical to quantum systems and from passive to active systems.
+The prominent examples include the appearance of odd viscosity and thermal conductivity in polyatomic gases under a magnetic field~\cite{PolyGas,PolyGas2}, odd viscosity in electron Hall systems~\cite{Avron1995,Hoyos2012,Bandurin2019,Holder2019}, odd diffusivity in charged particles in a magnetic field~\cite{Bonella2017,Abdoli_2020, Sharma2022}, and odd viscosity and diffusivity in chiral active fluids~\cite{ActiveColloidal, OddEffects1,Vitelli_Fluhydro,Banerjee2017-fe,Vitelli_OddIdealGas,Markovich2021, Hargus2021,Vega_Reyes2022-vg}.
+The odd transport coefficients can produce transverse fluxes under longitudinal drivings and give rise to exotic phenomena unattainable in common fluids~\cite{OddEffects1,OddEffects2,OddEffects3,OddEffects4,OddEffects5,Ding2024,Reichhardt_2022,Vitelli_Fluhydro,Komura2021}.

 Besides fundamentally changing the properties of the fluid itself, the odd transport coefficients are expected to importantly influence the structure and dynamics of mesoscopic objects immersed in the fluid.
 However, the study on such odd complex fluids (composed of mesoscopic objects in odd fluids) is rare and nontrivial, because of its many-body character and the complex interplay between diverse interactions.
 Even a few existing numerical works~\cite{OddEffects2,OddEffects4,Reichhardt_2022,Hargus2021,Yang_2021}, based on molecular-dynamics-type simulations, mainly focus on a single suspending object, due to the computational bottleneck arising from the drastic difference in time and length scales between solvent and solute particles.
 In contrast, several coarse-grained fluid approaches have been well established to simulate traditional complex fluids during the past few decades, e.g., lattice Boltzmann method~\cite{LBE,Ladd1_1994,Ladd2_1994}, dissipative particle dynamics~\cite{DPD,Hoogerbrugge_1992} and multi-particle collision dynamics (MPC)~\cite{MPC1,MPC2,MPC_MD,Kapral2008,Gompper_2009}.
 The coarse-grained approaches extremely speed up the simulations of traditional complex fluids and have achieved considerable success.
 Hence, it is highly desired to develop an efficient coarse-grained model for the odd fluid, that is critical for exploring the emerging odd complex fluids.